-Covid-19 was certainly a big challenge in 2020.
+Covid-19 was certainly a big challenge in 2020 and remained in 2021.
 It forced the project to re-orient and re-schedule some of the activities.
 Environmental awareness activities and the provision of equipment for the Fab-Labs have been delayed due to the pandemic, while the rehabilitation works had to be re-scheduled in two phases (2020 and 2021).